empyriumz/Entanglement-Dynamics/README.md

 By partitioning the system into three parts, it is possible to calculate the mutual information and negativity, which provides more insight into the possible area-to-volume law entanglement phase transitions.

+When the system size L is large, it is possible to make the approximation that only keeps a few O(L) largest singular values in computing the entanglement entropy.
+This approximation works well even at the entanglement transition critical point where the entanglement scales as log(L).

 # Refs:
 The protocol used in the time evolution is the same as the following papers